Sahitya1707/youtube-clone/README.md

     - HelmetProvider wraps the root App component to create context and prevent memory leaks.
     - Helmet is used in page components to implement meta tags, acting like the <head> tag for the page.
     (Read more https://www.freecodecamp.org/news/react-helmet-examples/)

+# What is promise.all method?

+    - Promise.all is a method in JavaScript that allows you to run multiple promises in parallel and wait for all of them to either resolve or reject.
+It takes an iterable (such as an array) of promises as input and returns a single promise.
+This single promise resolves when all of the input promises have resolved, or it rejects when any one of the input promises rejects.
+    - Eg: Promise.all(iterable);
+    - First Rejection: If any promise in the iterable is rejected, the whole Promise.all() is rejected with the reason of the first rejected promise.
+Subsequent rejections are ignored.